HMS Sirius (1890): Service

-Sirius served off America from 1892 to 1895 and on the China station from 1903 to 1905.
+Sirius served off America from 1892 to 1895 and on the China Station from 1903 to 1905.
 On return from overseas, she went into reserve at Devonport.
 In February 1912, Sirius became part of the training squadron.

 In October 1914 Sirius was one of a number of obsolete warships deployed to support Belgian troops during the Battle of the Yser, carrying out shore bombardments from 23 October.
-Sirius served as part of the Nore Command from 1914 to March 1915, being used as a guardship on the East coast of the United Kingdom, and was then sent to serve off West Africa, where she remained on station until 1918.
+Sirius served as part of the Nore Command from 1914 to March 1915, being used as a guard ship on the east coast of the United Kingdom, and was then sent to serve off West Africa, where she remained on station until 1918.

-In April 1918, Sirius was deliberately scuttled in the mouth of Ostend harbour in Belgium during the failed First Ostend Raid.
+In April 1918, Sirius was scuttled in the mouth of Ostend harbour in Belgium during the failed First Ostend Raid.
 This operation was intended to block the harbour mouth and prevent the transit of German U-boats and other raiding craft from Bruges to the North Sea.
-German countermeasures were however too effective, and Sirius and her fellow blockship HMS Brilliant were eventually destroyed by their crews outside the harbour mouth after running aground on a sandbank.
+German countermeasures were too effective, however, and Sirius and her sister ship and fellow blockship HMS Brilliant were eventually scuttled by their crews outside the harbour mouth on 23 April 1918 after running aground on a sandbank.
 The wrecks were broken up after the war.